Wondering if there are mosquitoes in St Lucia?

 Mosquitoes breed in standing water so after a heavy rainshower, mosquitoes are attracted to the water puddles that remain where they then lay their eggs.

-Mosquitoes in St Lucia are less prevalent between December and May which coincides with St Lucia’s dry season.
+Mosquitoes are way less prevalent between December and May which coincides with St Lucia’s dry season.

 As there’s little rain during this time, there’s less free standing water for mosquitoes to breed in so the levels are much lower.